"Burwell has opened a fragile window into her life, allowing us to have a look in."

 D’Anne Burwell never would have suspected she’d become an award-winning author, and would have done anything to avoid the turmoil leading to such recognition.

 Raised in Northern California, D’Anne’s first career was as a teacher.
 She holds a Master’s in Education and worked for a decade in Portland, Oregon to develop and implement English in the Workplace programs at international high-tech companies.

 Since marrying and moving back to the Bay Area, D’Anne’s primary career has been motherhood.
-Her life changed forever when her firstborn swerved onto the path of addiction, and for eight tumultuous years she has submerged herself in advocating for her son and researching his disease—a wrenching doctorate by fire.
+Her life changed forever when her firstborn swerved onto the path of addiction, and for ten tumultuous years she has submerged herself in researching addiction, advocating for families suffering from substance abuse, and speaking nationally.

 D'Anne's memoir is the winner of the 2016 Eric Hoffer Book Award in Memoir, the 2016 Eric Hoffer First Horizon Award (best debut author), and the 2015 USA Best Book Award in Addiction & Recovery.

 D’Anne organized the first screening in Northern California of The Anonymous People.
-Her radio commentaries have appeared on the Perspectives series on KQED, the San Francisco NPR station.
-She mentors parents struggling with addicted children, speaks nationally, and works to organize community events aimed at raising awareness of the drug crisis.
+Her radio commentaries appear in the Perspectives Series on KQED, San Francisco's NPR station, and published articles in Recovery Today Magazine, Sober World Magazine, and San Francisco Books & Travel.
+D'Anne mentors parents struggling with addicted children, speaks nationally, and works to organize community events aimed at raising awareness of the drug crisis.

 The mother of two young adults, D’Anne Burwell lives with her husband in Silicon Valley.
-She welcomes your messages at DDBurwell78@gmail.com.
+She welcomes your messages.
+DDBurwell78@gmail.com.